 That your company is Special Purpose Vehicle to execute the project awarded by National Highway Authority of India Limited for augmentation of the existing road from km 65.960 to km 116.440 approximately 50.48 km) on the Sethiyahopu-Cholopuram section of National Highway No.45C (hereinafter called the "NH 45C") in the State of Tamil Nadu by Four-Laning thereof on design, build, operate and transfer(the "DBOT Annuity" or "Hybrid Annuity") basis in accordance with the terms and conditions of the Concession Agreement dated November 9, 2017 ("Project").
-During the year company has achieved 18,268.77 Lakhs (P.Y.
-24,832.46 Lakhs) Revenue from operation (turnover).
+During the year company has achieved 33,183.33 Lakhs (P.Y.
+18,268.77 Lakhs) Revenue from operation (turnover).
+Further, it is to be noted that IE has recommended to NHAI to issue Provisional Commercial Operation Date (PCOD) to Company on 10.12.2021.